 4.3 The Effect of the Model

 In Section 4.2, we use the data from Shanxi Province to experiment with the relevant parameters, and the results shown in Figure 8.
-We have also experimented with the data in Guangdong using the same parameters, as shown in Figure 9.
-Figure 8 (a) shows the trend of the number of domain names involved in subdomain attacks and amplification attacks.
+In addition, we have also experimented with the data in Guangdong using the same parameters, which can be found in Figure 9.
+Besides, Figure 8 (a) shows the trend of the number of domain names involved in subdomain attacks and amplification attacks.
 The peak value is about twice that of the valley value.
-In view of Figure 8 (b), the change trend is not the same as the change of the number of domain names.
+From Figure 8 (b), the change trend is not the same as the change of the number of domain names.
 The peak value is about 7 times that of the valley, which is more likely to reflect an attack of amplification attacks and random subdomain attacks.
 Figure 8 (c) shows the trend of the number of DGA domain extraction.
-Since we only judge by the character of the domain name, the extracted domain name contains a large number of legitimate domain names.
+Since we only judge by the character of the domain name, the extracted domain name contains numerous legitimate domain names.
 Therefore, the number of DNS records does not really reflect the size of the actual attack traffic.
 Moreover, the recall rate of our DGA domain is 92% here.

 In the results of the experiment on the data in Guangdong, the recall rate of the amplified attack and the random subdomain attack was also 100%, but the recall rate to the DGA was close to 90%.
-With regard to how to further raise the recall rate, we have put forward some ideas and discussed in Chapter 5.
+Regarding how to further raise the recall rate, we have put forward some ideas and discussed in Chapter 5.

-Figure 8: The results of experiments using 23 hours of data from Shanxi Province. (a) (b) are the ratio of number of SLDs and DNS records extracted from PRSD and zoom attacks in a interval. (c) (d) are the ratio of number of SLDs and DNS records extracted from DGA in a interval.
+Figure 8: The results of experiments using 23 hours of data from Shanxi Province. (a) (b) are the ratio of number of SLDs and DNS records extracted from PRSD and zoom attacks in an interval. (c) (d) are the ratio of number of SLDs and DNS records extracted from DGA in an interval.

 Figure 9: The results of experiments using 23 hours of data from Guangdong Province.